-As you may noticed it, this is class is empty.
+As you may noticed it, this class is empty.
 Now we have two possible strategies:

-either we make MFFile and MFDirectory inherit from MFElement and step by step we migrate the common state and behavior to the superclass, or we define new state and behavior in MFElement and we remove it from the two classes and when ready we make them inherit from MFElement.
+• either we make MFFile and MFDirectory inherit from MFElement and step by step we migrate the common state and behavior to the superclass,

-Figure 13-2 Two class taking advantages of inheriting from a common superclass.
+Figure 14-2 Two class taking advantages of inheriting from a common superclass.